 New age Muslim Renaissance is about to happen.

-The Internet has demonstrated what a powerful tool it has become in many, if not all, aspects of our lives.
-It fosters the advancement of knowledge, it reaches out to millions of people, it paces over national boundaries and makes this world a truly united and compact place.
-For Muslims, this may spell opportunity to excel in their natural intellectual and cultural prowess by turning it into a universal message and making it heard in every corner of the globe.
+The Internet has demonstrated what a powerful tool it has become in many.
+It fosters the advancement of knowledge, it reaches out to millions of people.
+It paces over national boundaries and makes this world a truly united and compact place.
+For Muslims, this may spell opportunity to excel in their natural intellectual and cultural prowess.
+This is by turning it into a universal message and making it heard in every corner of the globe.
 This is the Golden Age revisited and it may be happening right in front of our eyes.

 The Golden Age was a product of the Abbasid era.
 There were several things that caused it to prosper.
 One was the location of the Abbasid Caliphate capital Baghdad at the focal intersection of trade routes between Europe and Asia.
 This made it a venue for the exchange of ideas and cultures between East and West.

 The second was its political stability eliminating the necessity of wars and feuds.
 These are a burden to your economy and your ‘spare time’.
 Leaving none to exalted pursuits.
 Scholars flocked to Baghdad to settle within its peaceful and abundant environment.

 To a large extent this was due to ‘government support’.
 The Caliph Harun al-Rashid was a fervent promoter of culture, art and science.
 He set up the House of Wisdom in Baghdad.
 A scholarly place where knowledge was shared and developed into new breakthrough concepts.
 The House of Wisdom was a place where ideas could freely circulate.
 This was a kind of “medieval Internet”.
 This contributed greatly to the scientific achievements of the time.

 Harun al-Rashid’s effort led to the preservation of ancient knowledge from Greece and Rome which were largely negated in Europe at the time as paganism.